kiptoobarchok/MediTree/README.md

 ## MVP Features

-- **Seedling Identification**:
+- **Plant Image Generation**:
 ```
-    - Upload an image of a Seedling, and MediTree AI will identify the plant using AZURE Vision.
+    - Use dall-e-3 to generate pictures of the plant as described by the users
 ```
 - **Care Advice**:
 ```